elliotperviz/cmms/md/C01_02/README.md

   ```
   We have introduced two additional keywords 'ecouple' and 'econserve' to `thermo_style`, check the meaning of these keywords in the LAMMPS manual to understand why they are important!
 - Replace the Berendsen thermostat with a Berendesen *barostat*.
 Extract the thermodynamic output with `grep` and `sed`/`awk`, plot the different properties with respect to time.
 What happens to the pressure?
 What about the other thermodynamic properties?
-  Hint: The 'MD run' section should look something like this (e.g. modify with `vim`)
+  Hint, The 'MD run' section should look something like this (e.g. modify with `vim`):
   ```bash
   ### MD run #############
   timestep        10.0